rabbikazmi/multilingual-text2sql-data-eng/README.md

-> This repository contains the processing notebooks, dataset tracking variables, and evaluation logs used to build a robust, multi-lingual Text-to-SQL system with integrated security filters.
+> This repository contains the processing notebooks, dataset tracking variables, and evaluation logs used to build a robust, multi-lingual Text-to-SQL system : FAP (filtering adversarial payloads)

 ## Directory Overview